percona/pmm/markdown/adhoc-backup.md

 ### Creating a Backup

-Here is an example Curl API call to create a backup:
+Here is an example of a Curl API call to create a backup:

 ```bash
 curl --insecure -X POST -H 'Authorization: Bearer XXXXX' \